|

 Teacher of Gifted and Talented, Sixth through Eighth Grade, Montclair State College,

-January to May 1988
+Montclair, New Jersey, January to May 1988

 • Employed Philosophy For Children Program, including coordinating discussions and creating activities to foster a